 Frozen foods, grocery products, and food processing units are some of the businesses that showed the fastest growth during the COVID-19 and post-pandemic times.
 Therefore, it is understandable as grocery retail panders to a broader market.

 However, the food industry evades the one fear most successful businesses hold: Accounting anomalies.
-Meaning that not only does the sales revenue increase for such companies, but the consequent cash flows also surge, resulting in a well-rounded performance of such stocks on the stock markets and the Canadian Stock Exchange.
+This means that not only does the sales revenue increase for such companies, but the consequent cash flows also surge, resulting in a well-rounded performance of such stocks on the stock markets and the Canadian Stock Exchange.
 There are also emerging industries like vertical farming stocks in Canada with good growth potential.

 Growth metrics and analysts are equally optimistic about this sector as a sustainable investment opportunity.
 As a result, investors who want to rely on their diversified investment portfolio for passive income should definitely consider investing in these companies.